Appigle/chrome_ext_boss_web_company_filter/readme.md

-# README
+# Readme

 [English](README.md) | [中文](README_cn.md)

 # Company Filter Chrome Extension

-The Company Filter Chrome extension allows users to filter specific companies from being displayed on a web-based job recruitment platform.
+The Company Filter Chrome extension allows users to block specific companies from being displayed on a web-based job recruitment platform.
 It provides a convenient way to filter out unwanted companies and enhance the job search experience.

 ## Features